Write What You Know or Know What You Write?

 However, many people don’t have the luxury of choosing the topics of their writing.
 You may be a student assigned to write an essay on a specific subject or an employee told to write a speech for your boss.
 When you can’t “write what you know,” then you must “know what you write.”

-And there’s no better way to “know what you write” than to follow the research tips the free report Finding the Information You Need — Research Tips for Your Family, Business, or Personal Pursuits.
+And there’s no better way to “know what you write” than to follow the research tips in my ebook Finding the Information You Need — Research Tips for Your Family, Business, or Personal Pursuits.
 You can learn to find information in the library, on the Internet, and from less obvious places, such as other people.

 “Write what you know” or “know what you write”?
 Either works — just don’t try to write what you don’t know!